-The numbers provided within this report were reviewed using the following parameters included in the Preventing Sexual Violence in Higher Education Act (110 ILCS 205/9.21(b)) and Frequently Asked Questions Regarding Reporting Requirements document issued by the Illinois Attorney General on June 1, 2017:
+The data provided within this report was reviewed using the following parameters included in the Preventing Sexual Violence in Higher Education Act (110 ILCS 205/9.21(b)).

-- For requirements that took effect on August 1, 2016, the school may report data from August 1, 2016 December 31 2016; and - Reported incidents should only pertain to "sexual violence, domestic violence, dating violence, and stalking;" and - Data should be reported "whether filed against another student, an HEI employee, or someone unaffiliated with the HEI" and that data regarding disciplinary processes should be "related to complaints made by students against students subject to discipline under the HEI's complaint resolution procedure;" and - "Schools should only report data related to complaints of incidents that occurred within the geographic areas defined by the Clery Act...if a report does not include a location of the incident alleged in the complaint, schools should include that report or disclosure in its data and may annotate."
+- Reported incidents should only pertain to "sexual violence, domestic violence, dating violence, and stalking;" and - Data should be reported "whether filed against another student, an HEI employee, or someone unaffiliated with the HEI" and that data regarding disciplinary processes should be "related to complaints made by students against students subject to discipline under the HEI's complaint resolution procedure;" and - "Schools should only report data related to complaints of incidents that occurred within the geographic areas defined by the Clery Act...if a report does not include a location of the incident alleged in the complaint, schools should include that report or disclosure in its data and may annotate."

-The statistics for this report cover the period from August 1 - December 31, 2016.
-In the future, such reports will cover the entire calendar year.
+The data for this report covers the period from January 1, 2017 - December 31, 2017.